vmware-archive/pop/doc/source/topics/learning.rst

 Learning POP
 ============

-Learning POP means thinking about programming differntly, like any programming paradigmn.
+Learning POP means thinking about programming differently, like any programming paradigm.
 Start by letting go of how you think about programming.

 Rule 1 - Memory Management
 ==========================

 Classes are useful, but they are not the end all model for programming.
-Instead of thinking about classes as the ultimaate container of code and data think about them as interface to make types.
+Instead of thinking about classes as the ultimate container of code and data think about them as an interface to make types.
 This is the origin of classes and they are very good about it.
 The problem with Classes has to do with data access and overencapsulation.
 When data is tied to a class it becomes isolated, and so does the functionality.
 Instances are like little data prisons.
 Data should